UO-CIS211/UO-CIS211.github.io/chapters/06_1_Bits.md

 Suppose we had two natural numbers between 0 and 15, inclusive.
 Since $$15_{10}$$ is $$1111_2$$, each of these numbers can be represented with 4 binary digits.
-Suppose we wanted to store them together, "packed" into a single 8 bit word.
+Suppose we wanted to store them together, "packed" into a single 8-bit word.
 We can do this by shifting one of them into bits 4..7, leaving the other in bits 0..3, and combining them with "or".